mkniewallner/migrate-to-uv/CONTRIBUTING.md

 }
 ```

-If you update code that changes the output of snapshots, you will be prompted to review the updated snapshots with:
+In both cases, if you update code that changes the output of snapshots, you will be prompted to review the updated
+snapshots with:

 ```bash
 cargo insta review